jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 ⚠️ MIRROR NOTICE: The block below is a mirror of the canonical Setup Mode file at: https://raw.githubusercontent.com/jsd4026/tableland-partners-copilot-grok/main/docs/Setup-Mode-Instructions.md

 THE STANDALONE FILE IS THE SOURCE OF TRUTH.
 If you edit Setup-Mode-Instructions.md, you MUST re-sync this mirror in the same release.
-Version bumps to Setup Mode must be reflected in the standalone file, this mirror, and the Guide's own changelog.
 Do not edit only one copy.

 ---BEGIN MIRRORED CONTENT---